insure logo

 Does your vehicle model affect car insurance rates in Missouri?

-For example, insuring a Honda Accord LX around $2,727 per year for a full coverage policy.
-On the other hand, coverage for a Honda CR-V costs $2,122, a difference of $605.
+For example, full coverage for a Honda Accord LX costs $2,727 per year, while the average premium for a Honda CR-V in Missouri is $2,122 – a difference of $605.

 Does your car’s model year affect insurance rates in Missouri?